-- · Your coverage ends (for reasons not due to age or death); or - Your Dependent is no longer eligible (e.g., divorce, age limitations).
+- · Your coverage ends; or - Your Dependent is no longer eligible (e.g., divorce, age limitations).

 Under certain circumstances, you or your Dependents may continue coverage beyond the time when it would normally end.
 See "Extension of Coverage" (COBRA) in this SPD for more information.